justinjo/advent-of-code/README.md

 #### 3. Create python file `advent_YYYY_day_DD.py` in directory YYYY
 #### 4. Create an AdventDay class for the current day's problem

+The solution values should be returned by `part_one` and `part_two`.
+They will be printed to stdout.

 ##### Example: 2019/advent_2019_day_1.py
 ```python
 from advent_day import AdventDay